WCM-CS/MacroCalculator/README.md

 # MacroCalculator

-The calculator is bassed on Mike Mentzer's macro ratio and a high protein intake.
+The calculator is bassed on Mike Mentzer's macro ratio(60c, 25p, 15f) and a high protein intake.